ruby/setup-ruby/README.md

 ## Credits

-The current maintainer of this action is @eregon.
+The creator of this action is @eregon.
+The current maintainers are @eregon @MSP-Greg @ntkme.
 Most of the Windows logic is based on work by MSP-Greg.
 Many thanks to MSP-Greg and Lars Kanis for the help with Ruby Installer.